Time-stamped data

 Running BEAST 2

-After LPhyBEAST generates a BEAST 2 .xml file (e.g., RSV2.xml), we can point BEAST 2 to it, which will then start the inferential MCMC analysis.
+After LPhyBEAST generates a BEAST 2 .xml file (e.g., RSV2.xml), we can use BEAST 2 to load it and start the inferential MCMC analysis.
+BEAST 2 will write its outputs to disk into specified files in the XML, and also output the progress of the analysis and some summaries to the screen.

 Bayesian Evolutionary Analysis Sampling Trees